-You've read all the bridal books there are to read, signed up for every wedding tip of the day, and downloaded an embarrassing amount of planning apps.
-But you can always use more big-day advice before you walk down the aisle — right?
-We asked nine real brides who've already been there, done that to shell out their best advice for your wedding.
+You've read all the bridal books there are to read and downloaded an embarrassing number of planning apps.
+But you can always use more big day advice before you walk down the aisle—right?
+We asked nine real brides who've already been there, done that to shell out their best wedding day tips.
 So from one bride to another, listen up.

 Breathe, enjoy the planning process and ultimately, enjoy your day and being with all your loved ones.
 If something goes wrong, you're surrounded by people who are willing to help and support you.

 "You'll have more time to spend with your guests at the reception if you take your photos first.
 Even if you want to stick to not seeing your partner before you walk down the aisle, you can still get all of the other photos out of the way." — Jasmine, 24

 "Ask your caterer to pack away food for you (the cocktail hour food, the main course, the cake... everything) because likely you'll have absolutely no time to eat any of it.
 And trust me: You'll be starving when you get back to the hotel at the end of the night." — Rebecca, 26

 Don't Sweat the Small Stuff

 "Breathe, enjoy the planning process, and ultimately, enjoy your day and being with all your loved ones.
 If something goes wrong, you're surrounded by people who are willing to help and support you.
 In the end, no one is going to remember how much effort you put into those paper flowers that now have crinkled edges anyway.
 Trust me, I made hundreds." — Ashley, 23